568

 – Doorknob

-Mar 22, 2014 at 21:40
+Commented Mar 22, 2014 at 21:40

 • \$\begingroup\$ Yes, a two-byte solution which runs in two languages is arguably possible.
 The arguments will come around things like what precisely you mean by "output ... [an] integer".
 Is additional non-numeric output (punctuation, ans - , or the like) permitted?
 If so, can the integer be part of an error message from the interpreter?
-Also expect arguments about whether languages are esoteric or production: it's clear-cut for C and Piet, but there are plenty of languages in much greyer territory. \$\endgroup\$ Mar 22, 2014 at 23:30
+Also expect arguments about whether languages are esoteric or production: it's clear-cut for C and Piet, but there are plenty of languages in much greyer territory. \$\endgroup\$ Commented Mar 22, 2014 at 23:30

 • \$\begingroup\$ @Doorknob: Added a link and a rule regarding esoteric.
-Addressed the issue regarding forks and versions. \$\endgroup\$ Mar 23, 2014 at 0:27
+Addressed the issue regarding forks and versions. \$\endgroup\$ Commented Mar 23, 2014 at 0:27

 • \$\begingroup\$ @PeterTaylor: Great point regarding additional output!
 Would you have an example of a language you would consider to be gray?
-I added an additional note regarding the esoterism, but would like to have a 'gray' language to see whether the added rule would make a clear cut or still keep it gray. \$\endgroup\$ Mar 23, 2014 at 0:29
+I added an additional note regarding the esoterism, but would like to have a 'gray' language to see whether the added rule would make a clear cut or still keep it gray. \$\endgroup\$ Commented Mar 23, 2014 at 0:29

 • \$\begingroup\$ "Major/generally known" is highly opinion-based... \$\endgroup\$